Plan Your Trades and Trade Your Plan in Forex Trading

 A well-constructed trading system, often referred to as a “big trading system,” comprises three essential components:

 (1).
-Trading System: This forms the core of the process, defining how trades are executed based on predetermined rules.
+Forex trading System: This forms the core of the process, defining how trades are executed based on predetermined rules.

 (2).
-Risk Control System: Managing risk is paramount.
+Forex risk Control System: Managing risk is paramount.
 It involves setting limits on position sizes, maximum allowable losses, and other risk-related parameters.

 (3).
-Monitoring System: Monitoring ensures adherence to the trading plan.
+Forex monitoring System: Monitoring ensures adherence to the trading plan.
 It involves oversight by a team rather than an individual trader.

 4. The Role of Monitoring